AkshatShetty101/Basic-GA-Projects/README.md

 Just a set of basic projects implemented in Go

 Project Cards:-
-Aim- To implement a Go program to create a deck of cards, split it into two decks, shuffle it, store in a file and read from a file
+To implement a Go program to create a deck of cards, split it into two decks, shuffle it, store in a file and read from a file

+Project GuessPassword:-
+To implement a password guessing system based on the principles of Genetic Algorithms